Nde-Code/nde-shortener/README.md

 - **FIREBASE_URL**, **FIREBASE_HIDDEN_PATH**, **HASH_KEY**, **ADMIN_KEY**: These are values read from the `.env` file, so please **do not modify them**.

 - **LANG_CODE**: Supported language translations are available for responses.
-At the moment:
+Currently, the following languages are supported:

   - `fr` = `Français`

   - `en` = `English` (Currently)

-are supported.

 - **RATE_LIMIT_INTERVAL_S** in [second]: This is the rate limit based on requests.
 Currently: one request per second.